natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kongo.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|36 cm/45 Type 41 (356 mm)}}

-The 36 cm/45 Type 41, also seen on IJN Hyuga, is an exceptional 14-inch battleship cannon.
+The 36 cm/45 Type 41, also seen on IJN Hyuga, is an exceptional 356 mm battleship cannon.
 Compared to the Hyuga, the {{PAGENAME}} gets only 8 guns, but she features a new selection of shells.
 Her stock shell, ''Ordinary SAP'', is identical to the shell on Hyuga, and certainly gets the job done.
 With the equivalent of 68.64 kg of TNT, her SAP is still a head and shoulders over even the HE on most other battleships.
 These shells will smash cruisers whenever they hit, and against battleships, while they will rarely penetrate the hull armour, the splash damage from the detonation will frequently destroy guns and turrets.
 Type 91 APC is an improvement over the Hyuga's equivalent AP shell, with extra penetration.
 This shell is mostly used against battleships, where the extra penetration is needed to penetrate the belt armour.
 The last shell is Type 0 Common, an HE shell.
 This shell is very poor, possessing only half the explosive filler of SAP.
 It may find some utility when it comes to sniping patrol boats or stray floatplanes, but overall, it isn't very good.

 {{:36 cm/45 Type 41 (356 mm)/Ammunition|356 mm ordinary SAP, 356 mm Type 91 APC, 356 mm Common Type 0}}